A Growers Guide To Choosing A Growing Medium

 SOIL

-As growing mediums gosoil is generally the most widely used because it is easy, organic, cheap, and pretty good when all things are considered.
+As grow mediums gosoil is generally the most widely used because it is easy, organic, cheap, and pretty good when all things are considered.

 If you are a starter grower, soil is likely the answer for you because it lets you get away with more mistakes than pretty much any other medium.
 Soil is the most forgiving in terms of PH fluctuations, which require careful management in nearly all other mediums, needs very little feeding, and is by far the cheapest approach.